De-risking a legacy system modernization

 Summary

-The Department of Labor’s Wage and Hour Division relied on a legacy system called WHISARD to support labor law enforcement.
-The system needed to be modernized, but its age, complexity, and lack of documentation created major delivery risk.
-We built a technical spike that proved a web-based modernization approach could work by reusing existing business rules and stored procedures through an API layer.
-That prototype gave DOL a practical basis for planning the broader rewrite with far less uncertainty.
+Before founding Skylight, Robert Read and Chris Cairns used code forensics and API prototyping through 18F to de-risk a high-stakes legacy modernization at the Department of Labor (DOL).
+The agency’s Wage and Hour Division relied on an aging system called WHISARD to support labor law enforcement, but its complexity and lack of documentation created major delivery risk.
+They built a technical spike that proved a web-based modernization approach could work — giving DOL a practical basis for planning the broader rewrite with far less uncertainty.

 The challenge